gromann/gridsome-forestry-starter/projects/create-and-manage-an-amazon-s3-bucket.md

 ]
 ```

 This is everything you have to do to create your S3 Bucket.
+Now you can either directly upload your files, or you can follow my series and start using your own app to upload them.

 In the next part of my series, we are going to bring life into this bucket by pushing from our .net core 3.1 API to it.

 I hope I could help you and save you some time, if you got feedback just contact me in the say hi section.

 Happy coding,

 Alex.